irawabi/research-paper-assistant/README.md

 # Research Paper Assistant

-A retrieval-augmented Q&A system over a collection of research papers, built to demonstrate real retrieval engineering — not just "embed and prompt."
+A retrieval-augmented Q&A system over a collection of research papers, built to demonstrate real retrieval engineering"

 Upload PDFs of research papers and ask natural language questions across your collection.
 Answers are structured and cited back to the specific